yhu39/social-media-demo/README.md

 # Getting Started with AWS Amplify DataStore

 This project was created to showcase DataStore's new authorization capabilities.
-Read through the full tutorial here: TBD
+Read through the full tutorial here: https://aws.amazon.com/blogs/mobile/aws-amplify-allows-you-to-mix-and-match-authorization-modes-in-datastore/

 The "main" branch is the starting point for this tutorial and the "final" branch for the completed app with all authorization rules applied.